violinist composer conductor

 The Classical Reviewer

 His performances features ‘technical assuredness balanced by interpretive willingness to push boundaries that can, and often does, make sparks fly’ (Musicweb International), and as conductor he ‘masters the score in letter and spirit’ (National Heritage Institute).
-He has inspired, in collaboration with orchestras or as part of the London-based Mercury Quartet, over 20 new works by composers such as Mark Anthony Turnage (who composed a Romanian Rhapsody dedicated to Maistorovici), Jonathan Cole, Mark Simpson, Steven Daverson, Charlotte Bray, Edmund Finnis, Laurent Durupt, Diana Rotaru, Dan Dediu.
+He has inspired, in collaboration with orchestras or as part of the London-based Mercury Quartet, over 20 new works by composers such as Mark Anthony Turnage (who composed a Romanian Rhapsody dedicated to Maistorovici), Mark Simpson, Steven Daverson, Charlotte Bray, Edmund Finnis, Dan Dediu.
 With the same ensemble he has explored contemporary music improvisation with Mercury Acoustic, an album produced by Gabriel Prokofiev on the Nonclassical label.
 In season 2012-13 Maistorovici was appointed Solo First Violin of Ensemble Contrechamps in Geneva, where he performed the complete works for string quartet by Anton Webern.
 His passion and admiration for the rock band Queen has seen him venture further into the crossover genre with QUEENClassics, where ‘As bandleader, Maistorovici cuts a kind of Stephane-Grappelli meets-Brian-May figure’ directing ‘classic songs, superbly arranged by Maistorovici’ (Wales Arts Review).
 Since 2018 Maistorovici plays on and is the custodian of the 1751 Nicolò Gagliano violin kindly provided by the RaÈ›iu Family Charitable Foundation.